ResidentMario/missingno/CONFIGURATION.md

 in any way you like using `matplotlib` post-facto.

-The best way to do this is to specify `inline=False`, which will cause `missingno` to return the underlying `matplotlib.figure.Figure` object.
+The best way to do this is to specify `inline=False`, which will cause `missingno` to return the underlying `matplotlib.axis.Axis` object of the main plot (e.g. only the matrix is returned when plotting the matrix with the sparkline).
 Anyone with sufficient knowledge of `matplotlib` operations and [the missingno source code](https://github.com/ResidentMario/missingno/blob/master/missingno/missingno.py) can then tweak the display to their liking.
 For example, the following code will bump the size of the dendrogram visualization's y-axis labels up from `20` to `30`: